 Fifty years after the passage of the federal Fair Housing Act, Bay View’s policies seem stuck in the past, harkening back to an era where blatant and discriminatory restrictions on homeownership were commonplace.
 Luckily, some in Bay View object to this practice — and sued to stop it.

-The ADL filed a brief supporting them, arguing that Bay View’s policy cannot stand under fair housing principles enshrined in federal and state law.
+The ACLU filed a brief supporting them, arguing that Bay View’s policy cannot stand under fair housing principles enshrined in federal and state law.
 Moreover, under state law, Bay View has significant authority akin to a governmental body — like appointing a marshal to arrest and imprison those who violate its bylaws — and so must honor the Constitution as cities and towns do.
 It cannot put the government stamp of approval on practicing Christians over all others.

 Bay View’s policy does not exist in a void.
 Rather it operates alongside decades of religious and racial discrimination in housing, both in Michigan and across the nation, where Catholics, Jews and other minorities were kept out to maintain a neighborhood’s image.